 She traded in her apron, peel, and chainsaw, for coveralls, respirator, and electric pallet jack.
 Though mostly these days, her time is spent managing our team.
 With a Masters in Creative Nonfiction, and Certification in Forklift Operation and Safety, she forges ahead.
 Whether brokering agreements with growers, conferring with a wheat breeder, encouraging a pastry chef to inspire us with our flour, or WhatsApp'ing with her daughter who is now in college overseas, Jennifer maintains an attitude of anything is possible.

-Although Lydia was neither a Marine nor a Religious Studies major, she brings her own unique blend to the role of MILLER.
-A formerly trained percussionist, Lydia marched in both high school band and was bass drum section leader of Morehead College band (who doesn't love a marching band!!) ---- she was also in the percussion ensemble and the symphony band.
+A formerly trained percussionist, Lydia marched in both high school band and was bass drum section leader of Morehead College band (who doesn't love a marching band!!)
+She was also in Morehead's percussion ensemble and the symphony band.
 Outside the music realm, Lydia splits her time between flours and flowers-- she works for us part time as MILLER and queen of online sales, and she works for Flowers By Larry.
-In the evenings, she's the drummer for Motown Blue and there's rumor of a Latin band in the works...
-In addition to flours and flowers and music, there's a flock of chickens that Layla the puppy, Lydia, and her partner, Kevin are trying to keep safe from coyotes.
+Lydia does the brunt of our rye milling-- whole, coarse, cracked, sifted, recombines (her experiments with 110% rye...
+In addition to flours and flowers and music, there's her flock of chickens that Layla the puppy, Lydia, and her partner, Kevin are trying to keep safe from coyotes.

 Bobo is the mill mascot.
 He worries that if we don’t sell enough flour, he will be our next meal.